Request Assessment

 MQLs are leads that have shown a higher amount of interest and are definite fits for your company.

 So the marketing that you’re doing at this stage is middle- or bottom-of-the-funnel offers that connect the higher-level concepts you’ve been teaching about to how your company specifically delivers a solution to your personas’ challenges.
-The goal of this is to generate interest not just in your company but in your offering and the way you can help your customers.
+The goal is to generate interest not just in your company but in your offering and how you can help your customers.
 Webinars, checklists, and templates can be particularly effective here, followed up by communications suggesting a meeting or demo.

 Once a prospect books (or for some companies, attends) a meeting, they’re an SQL.
 To become an opportunity, they need to show that they’re willing to move forward in the buying process.